 The Lokey Graduate School of Business and the Mills College School of Education offer a joint MBA/MA in Educational Leadership degree program that prepares students to become experts and leaders in the instructional and managerial aspects of educational organizations.
 Students can earn a single master's degree that reflects the education and business knowledge and skills needed to lead and manage organizations in the education sector or to consult or provide services to this sector.
 The MBA/MA in educational leadership is a full-time program requiring a total of 22 graduate education and business administration courses.
 (Part-time enrollment may be permitted on an exception basis with the approval of the Dean.)
 A key benefit of the joint degree program is that it can be completed within three years of instruction instead of the four years needed to earn both degrees separately.

 The Lokey Graduate School of Business and the Public Policy Program at Mills College have developed a joint master in public policy and business administration (MPP/MBA) degree program specifically designed to prepare students with cross-sector skills in leadership, management, and analysis.
-Students can earn a single master's degree that reflects the education and business knowledge and skills needed to lead and manage organizations in the public, non-profit and private sectors or to consult or provide services across these sectors.
+Students can earn a single master's degree that reflects the policy and business knowledge and skills needed to lead and manage organizations in the public, non-profit and private sectors.
 The program requires a total of 23 graduate public policy and business administration courses and is a full-time commitment.
 The primary benefit of the joint MPP/MBA degree program is that it can be completed in three years instead of the four years, if the degrees were pursued separately.